-Asked what the presidential election outcome would mean for the industry, Goei said it was "too early," because there has been no indication of President-elect Donald Trump's policies.
+Asked what the election outcome would mean for the industry, Goei said it was "too early," because there has been no indication of president-elect Donald Trump's policies.
 But he said that the stock market seems to have reacted "nicely, particularly in our sector."

-Citing the future Republican-dominated Congress, Goei argued that "on balance … for cable operators, it is probably flat to positive."
+And citing the future Republican dominated Congress, Goei argued that "on balance … for cable operators, it is probably flat to positive."